BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ## Interceptors

-Sometimes you may want to take the control over certain Field actions.
+Sometimes you might want to take control over certain Field actions.

-That's why the Field class expose a lot of chained methods you can call to configure it.
+That's why the Field class exposes a lot of chained methods you can call to configure it.

 ### Fill callback

 During the `store` and `update` requests, there are two steps before the value from the Request is attached to the model attribute.

-Firstly it is retrieved from the application request, and passed to the `fillCallback` and secondly, the value is passed through the `storeCallback` or `updateCallback`:
+First, it is retrieved from the application request and passed to the `fillCallback`.
+Then, the value is passed through the `storeCallback` or `updateCallback`:

 You may intercept each of those with closures.